Hajar Raissouni

-Hajar Raissouni (هاجر الريسوني; born 1991) is an independent Moroccan journalist.
+Hajar Raissouni (هاجر الريسوني; born 1991) is a Moroccan independent journalist.
 In 2019, she was arrested and sentenced to a year in prison for allegedly having an illegal abortion and sex out of wedlock, though she was later pardoned by King Mohammed VI.

 Early life and career

 Hajar was born in 1991 in Larache, Morocco.
 She grew up in a conservative family.
 Her father was a farmer and her mother is a housewife.
 She received a traditional religious education and chose to wear the hijab as a teenager.
 After getting her baccalaureate, she moved to Salé in 2009 and enrolled at the Faculty of Sciences in Rabat.
-After a bachelor's degree in mathematics, she changed her path and choose to be a journalist.
+After a bachelor's degree in mathematics, she changed her path and chose to be a journalist.
 She enrolled in law school and then in political science while publishing her first articles in Al Ahdath Al Maghribia, a left-wing Arabic-language daily.
 At the time, Hajar was close to the Movement for Unity and Reform (MUR) created by her uncle Ahmad al-Raysuni.
 She was hired at Attajdid, the daily newspaper of the Justice and Development Party (PJD) where she worked for two years.

 During 2015, Hajar distanced herself from the movement and then left Attajdid in 2016.
 In Akhbar Al Yaoum, where she works with her uncle Soulaimane Raissouni, she writes as much on the demonstrations of unemployed graduates as on the crisis of medical students or the reform of national education.
 Recently, she was interested in street children and was preparing a survey on the Christian community resulting from sub-Saharan immigration in Morocco.

 Arrest

 On August 31, 2019, Raissouni was arrested while leaving a gynecologist's office in Rabat, along with her partner Rifaat Al Amine, her gynecologist Dr. Jamal Belkeziz, and another doctor and an office assistant at the clinic.
 The police had been investigating the clinic for abortions.
 Hajar Raissouni and Dr. Jamal Belkeziz said she was there to receive treatment for internal bleeding.
 At the trial, Raissouni was able to prove scientifically that she had not had an abortion, but she was still found guilty.

 Raissouni and her partner Rifaat Al Amine were both sentenced to a year in prison, while the gynecologist, Dr. Jamal Belkeziz, was given 2 years in prison.
-Another doctor and an office assistant at the clinic were given suspended sentences.
+The second doctor and office assistant arrested from the clinic were given suspended sentences.